-Time out – Okay guys, this dub is quite literally mutilated.
+Preface: Okay guys, this dub is quite literally mutilated.
 Episodes are changed around, scenes are misplaced, lots of things are changed, this is going to be a nightmare to compare.
-But hey, at least it’s only like 26 episodes.
+But hey, at least it’s only 26 episodes.
 Yay for the original creators not letting these bastards get the second season!
 Forgive me if things are wrong or off-kilter, I’ll have to change up my comparing style for this show.
 Thank you.

 Wow, we’re just starting off on an AWFUL note.
 They add this horrifically awful text on the opening screen for the dream that looks like it belongs in a parody of an old 80’s show.

-Entire show edit: In the original, Ichigo’s fighting declaration is usually a variation “I’ll serve you until you get sick (of me) ~Nya” at least it is in this episode.
+Entire Show Edit: In the original, Ichigo’s fighting declaration is usually a variation “I’ll serve you until you get sick (of me) ~Nya” at least it is in this episode.
 I guess that’s supposed to be a throwback to the fact that she’s a waitress.
-In the dub……*sigh* The dub changes this to…………………..*sigh* “Mew Mew style, Mew mew grace, mew mew power in your face!” ……I need a minute.
+In the dub……*sigh* The dub changes this to…………………..*deeper sigh* “Mew Mew style, Mew mew grace, mew mew power in your face!” ……I need a minute.

 -One Minute later-